-Installation of E should be straightforward.
-The file README in the main directory of the distribution contains the necessary information.
-After building, you will find the stand-alone executable E/PROVER/eprover.
+Installation of E should be straightforward, but requires a standard UNIX/Linux build environment, including /bin/sh, gcc (or an equivalent compiler), and make.
+The file README (or README.md) in the main directory of the distribution contains the necessary information.
+After configuring and building the system, you will find the stand-alone executable E/PROVER/eprover, or E/PROVER/eprover-ho if you configured the system with support for lambda-free higher-order logic.